jameshamm/lol-item-verifier/Investigations.md

+## Legacy Effects

+### Doran's Balde (1055):

-Doran's Balde (1055) has an effect "Effect1Amount" of "10".
+    Issue: Dblade has an effect "Effect1Amount" which is currently set to "10".
 This is probably the legacy code that gave it AD, but could related to the gold per 10 it used to give.

     Task: Sift through previous item set versions until this number is affected.
 The most likely patch this became obsolete is 3.14

+### Cull (1083)
-Cull (1083) has dblade listed in its colloq
+    Issue: cull has dblade listed in its colloq.

-Task: Verify the item appears when you search for dblade in the shop
+    Task: Verify the item appears when you search for dblade in the shop.
+Also check how long this has been the case.

+### Enchantments (Many)
-Enchantments (Many) appear to be repeated in the data set
+    Issue: There appears to be repeated enchantments in the data set.

-Task: Find any place they are different, and see if the item can be seen in the online item shop
+    Task: Find any place they are different, and see if the item can be found in the online item shop.

-Total Biscuit of Rejuvenation (2010, not the other one) does not mention it's limit of 5 in it's description, whereas health potions do.
+### Total Biscuit of Rejuvenation (2010, not the other one)

+    Issue: This item does not mention it's limit of 5 in it's description, whereas health potions do.

     Task: Find any other items which have a limited amount available at once, either through the stack property, or through the <groupLimit> tag in the description

+### Sightstone (2045, 2049)

-Sightstone (2045, 2049) consume a charge when a ward is placed.
+    Issue: Sightstone will consume a charge when a ward is placed.
 Is the charge unique to each sightstone?

-Task: Investigate what happens when multiple sightstones are used from a single inventory
+    Task: Investigate what happens when multiple sightstones are used from a single inventory.

-Base health regen and base mana regen are not listed in an items stats or effects.
-See forbidden idol
+### Base health regen and base mana regen

+    Issue: The above stats are not listed in some items stats or effects.
+See forbidden idol for an example.

-Task: What items affect base hp and mana regen>
+    Task: Find all items that affect base hp and mana regen.

+### Control Ward (2055)

-Searching for doran brings up the Control Ward (2055)
+    Issue: Searching for doran brings up the control ward.

-Task: See what causes this
+    Task: Find the cause of this.